component/clipboard-dom/Readme.md

 # clipboard-dom

-  Makes a DOM element (i.e. &lt;button&gt;) write to the system clipboard
+  Makes a DOM element (i.e. &lt;button&gt;) write to the system clipboard.
+This component is based off of the [ZeroClipboard](https://github.com/jonrohan/ZeroClipboard) project, and in fact uses the same SWF Flash code.

 ## Installation